Congo rebels say will withdraw from Goma

 In a potential further escalation, Rwanda said on Tuesday its troops clashed with Rwandan FDLR rebels who attacked three villages on its border with Congo.

 FDLR spokesman La Forge Fils Bazeye said on Tuesday evening that his fighters had attacked Rwandan army positions on the border north of Goma.

 "I want to confirm the clashes between our fighters and the Rwandan army, some of our fighters are still there, the fight continues," he told Reuters by telephone.

-Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbor Congo.
+Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbour Congo.
 But the rebel group, which experts say has dwindled in strength, has not mounted a significant attack on Rwanda in years.

 Rwanda government spokeswoman and Foreign Affairs Minister Louise Mushikiwabo said they would not allow Tuesday's attack to interfere with the regional push to bring peace to eastern Democratic Republic of Congo.